mistycheney/MouseBrainAtlas/doc/GUIGuide.md

 There are two ways to place annotation on images.

-## 3-D reconstruction from manually drawn contours.
+## Method 1: 3-D reconstruction from manually drawn contours.

 Create or edit contours.
 For complete instructions on how to interact with GUI, see [User Interface README](gui/README.md).